Learn Python with Talk Python's 270 hours of courses

 25:44 These are big deals.

-25:58 the large like type heading and type checkers, Async IO and stuff like that.
+25:58 large, like type hinting and type checkers, async, IO, and stuff like that.

-26:13 from now or to be ready five years from now is going to have to be pretty different because
+26:13 now or to be ready five years from now is going to have to be pretty different because people

-26:30 no one in the world of ninety five percent of PyPI has code which was not written to
+26:33 of PyPI has code, which was not written to be thread safe.

 26:37 So I wonder how we all feel about this.